zimolzak/cv/README.md

 integrating sections, completing sections, and finalizing with administrators.

-Co-Investigator: **Measuring Missed Opportunities in the Diagnosis of Gastrointestinal Cancers.** Gordon and Betty Moore Foundation.
-7/1/2022-12/31/2023.
-GBMF 11505.
-Amount: \$500,000 for 18 months.

 Co-Investigator: **The Patient-Partnered Diagnostic Center of Excellence.** AHRQ R18.
 10/01/2022-09/30/2026.
 1 R18 HS029356-01.
 \$4,000,000.

-Advisor: **Identifying current clinical care processes to reduce delays in colorectal cancer diagnoses.** Society to Improve Diagnosis in Medicine, DxQI Seed Grant Program.
-Lead: Disha Kumar, VA Chief Resident in Quality and Safety.
+## Completed

 Co-Investigator: **An Electronic Trigger Tool to Detect Missed Opportunities for Barrett's Esophagus Screening.** Baylor College of Medicine, Department of Medicine Physician-Scientist/Investigator Faculty Development Award.
 07/01/2022-06/30/2024.
 Amount: \$207,906.

+Co-Investigator: **Measuring Missed Opportunities in the Diagnosis of Gastrointestinal Cancers.** Gordon and Betty Moore Foundation.
+7/1/2022-12/31/2023.
+GBMF 11505.
+Amount: \$500,000 for 18 months.

+Advisor: **Identifying current clinical care processes to reduce delays in colorectal cancer diagnoses.** Society to Improve Diagnosis in Medicine, DxQI Seed Grant Program.
+Lead: Disha Kumar, VA Chief Resident in Quality and Safety.

 Co-Investigator: **Measuring and Improving the Safety of Test Result Follow-Up.** VA HSR&D. 10/2018-9/2023.
 I01 HX002439 / IIR 17-127.